yuanfeijt/yuanfeijt/README.md

 ## Hi there 👋
+Hello everyone👋, I am now a student from Harbin Medical University, and I also run [Beijing Zhiyuan Network Technology Co., Ltd.](https://www.90yf.com/) I will be sharing some bioinformatics codes, medical image processing codes, and other resources I use during my studies.
+Additionally, I will also open-source and share some server software.
+Thank you for your support !
+If you need servers, feel free to contact me.
+Our company can offer discounted servers in China!

+Email : yuanfeijt@hotmail.com

+My blog : www.01yf.cn
 <!--
 **yuanfeijt/yuanfeijt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.